irrdnet/irrd/docs/admins/availability-and-migration.rst

 PostgreSQL replication will also ensure all journal entries and serials remain the same after a switch.
 :doc:`Suppressed objects </admins/object-suppression>`, e.g. by RPKI
-validation, are included in the replication as well.
+validation, and suspended objects, are correctly included in the replication as well.

 There are several important requirements for this setup:

 * The standby must run a PostgreSQL streaming replication from the active instance.
 Logical replication is not supported.
-* The PostgreSQL configurations must have ``track_commit_timestamp`` enabled.
+* The PostgreSQL configuration must have ``track_commit_timestamp`` enabled.
 * On the standby, you run the IRRD instance with the ``database_readonly`` and ``standby`` parameters set.